-Highways are extremely wide, requiring large-scale demolition to local farms and forests.
+Highways are extremely wide, requiring massive demolition to local farms and forests.

 Transit has a much lighter footprint.